charurawat/grad-admissions-data-analysis/README.md

 ### Data Analysis on the Kaggle Graduate Admissions Data in R

-This analysis is part of a project in the course STAT 6021:Linear Models for Data Science.
+This analysis is part of the final project in the course STAT 6021:Linear Models.

 The project is Regression Analysis on Graduate Admissions Data in R and I performed this as part of a group of 5 students.
+We received a A+ in the assessment of this project.
 A brief background on the project is given below.
 For more detailed information on the project literature and the methodology,hypothesis,insights,etc regarding the analysis, please refer to the PDF report in my repo.